-Health and Safety
+Environment, Health and Safety

-As a company with manufacturing operations across the world, protecting the health, safety and well-being of our people is a top priority.
-We have a goal of zero-harm and we intentionally manage our operations to provide employees with a safe and healthy working environment.
+As a Company with manufacturing operations across the world, ensuring a culture of health, safety, and well-being is a top priority to Sealed Air, and our stakeholders.
+We are committed to achieving zero harm and actively manage our operations to maintain a safe and healthy work environment for all.